vi-rwth/FESTA/README.md

 Input parameters: {MD-output directory} {threshold/auto} {frozen atom number}.<br>
 All input parameters have to be specified.

 The threshold-values correspond to the free energy specified in the FES-file.
-If auto is chosen, the lowest 2/7 of the total free energy span are considered as the energy of the minima.
+If "auto" is chosen, the lowest 2/7 of the total free energy span are considered as the energy of the minima.

 ### Created PDB-files